os-fpga/1st-CLaaS/README.md

   - Wave 2: GPUs
   - **Wave 3: FPGAs**

-Having FPGAs ([Field-Progammable Gate Arrays](Newbies.md)) available in the data center presents enormous potential for new and exciting compute models to evolve.
+Having FPGAs ([Field-Progammable Gate Arrays](Newbies.md)) available in the data center presents enormous potential for new and exciting compute models.
 But, for this emerging ecosystem to thrive, we need infrastructure to develop custom hardware accelerators for these platforms and integrate them with web applications and cloud infrastructure.
 The 1st CLaaS Framework brings cloud FPGAs within reach of the open-source community, startups, and everyone.